Akki90skid/Dates-management-functions/README.md

-# Dates-management-functions
+# Utilities in typescript

-Basic functions to manipulate dates in typescript
+Basic functions to use as utilities in typescript